caleb-long19/Metroidvania_VR_Project/README.md

 <kbd>![Step3](Screenshots/Install_Part3.png?)</kbd>
 Open it and locate ‘The Hallowed VR.exe’.
 Double Click and the game will run.

-#### Walkthrough
-The Hallowed VR supports a tutorial level.
-When you launch the game, you will be placed inside the main menu room, 3 spinning orbs will be present, one of them has the words “Tutorial”.
-By walking towards this orb and grabbing it, you will be transported to the tutorial level, providing information on the main mechanics of the game.

 ------------

 ### How To Play/Controls